libanmohamud-spec/a/PARTICIPANT_GUIDE.md

 3. Select **"Create codespace on main"**
 4. Wait 2-3 minutes for setup to complete

-### Optional: Web Dashboard

-You can view your progress in a web browser:
-1. Run: `bin/web` (or `python web/app.py`)
-2. Open the forwarded port URL (Codespaces will show it automatically)
-3. Enter your participant ID to see your status, assignments, and test results

 ### Step 2: Initialize Your Session

 Once your Codespace is ready, open the terminal and run: